contactandyc/another-c-library/1_getting_started.md

 See the License for the specific language governing permissions and limitations under the License.

-It is my goal to produce a work that is unencumbered by licenses and my hope that others will find this code or parts of it useful.
+My goal is to produce a work that is unencumbered by licenses, and hope that others will find this code or parts of it useful.

 # Getting Started

 There is a little setup to get started.

-Open the terminal (on a mac - Command+Space and type terminal)
+Open the terminal (on a mac - `Command+Space` and type terminal)

 Make sure you are in your home directory
 ```bash
 cd
 ```

-Optionally make a directory to place your code and change to it.
+Optionally create a directory to place your code and change to it.
 ```bash
 mkdir code
 cd code